Symptoms and Treatment of Cystic Fibrosis

 This may include:

-• A variety of medicines (up to 60 tablets daily in some cases), which may include CFTR modulators, antibiotics and pancreatic enzyme supplements
+• A variety of medicines, which may include CFTR modulators, antibiotics and pancreatic enzyme supplements

 • Inhalation using a compressed air pump and nebuliser